If you think kids are incapable of experiencing anxiety, you can think again.

 A successful strategy in gaining control of anxiety is the art of distraction.
 I find the perfect way to help kids cope is to introduce them to toys and provide them with tools to make small yet subtle changes in how their worries are presented.

-It’s wise to remember here that different products suit different kids, so try a few in the hope you can calm their nerves and meet their needs.
+It’s wise to remember here that different products suit different toddlers, so try a few in the hope you can calm their nerves and meet their needs.

 9 Toys To Help Soothe Toddler Anxiety

 Knowing there are copious amounts of toys or sensory toys out there to help your child relieve stress or anxiety is a tremendous help to parents.
 When anybody feels anxious, all we as caregivers want to do is find calming ways for them to focus and learn to cope with how they are feeling.

 The good news is, you don’t have to worry about the price the way you think you might.

 I have carefully compiled a list of toys that are known and proven to help calm children and help put an end to their anxious fidget.
 If you were to provide your child with one or two of these items, you will provide them with the tools to change the way they deal with their worries and they will slowly re-shift their focus, and self regulate.